mikeshulman/narya/README.md

 1. Narya currently has no modalities, so display can only be applied to closed terms rather than to the more general □-modal ones.
 2. Narya has symmetries, which in particular (as noted in the paper) makes `SST⁽ᵈ⁾` (see below) actually usable.
-3. As noted above, display in Narya computes only up to isomorphism, and in the case of `Type` only up to definitional retract.
+3. As noted above, display in Narya computes only up to isomorphism, and in the case of `Type` only up to retract up to isomorphism.
 4. (A syntactic difference only) Generic degeneracies in Narya must be parenthesized, so we write `A⁽ᵈ⁾` instead of `Aᵈ`.

 ### Higher datatypes and codatatypes